lanbengbeng/fdbus-doc/docs/manual.rst

 For example:

-| 1) client1 uses server12 with server1, that is, for server1, client1 has a security level of 2;
+| 1) Client1 connects to server1 using token12, that is, for server1, client1 has a security level of 2;
-| 2) client1 uses server2 for server2, that is, for server2, client1 has a security level of 2 .
+| 2) Client1 connects to server2 using token22, that is, for server2, client1 has a security level of 2 .

 And so on.
-For clients that are not in the table, for reasons of openness, the ``name server`` will not reject, but will not issue tokens for it.
+For clients that are not in the table, the ``name server`` will not reject the connection for the sake of openness,but will not issue tokens for it.
 For clients without a token, the security level is considered to be -1, the lowest level.

 When the security policy is enabled, the process of establishing a connection between the client and the server increases the client authentication and token issuance process, as shown in the following figure: